 The exhibition's title, as well, transgresses time and space – making links between various systems of oppression.
 “Cry, the beloved country” is taken from an article published in the most read Israeli newspaper, Maariv, in 1953, by its chief editor Dr Ezriel Karlebach.

 Dr. Karlebach, who condemns in the article the treatment of Arab citizens by the new Israeli state, borrowed the title from the novel by South African author Alan Patton.
 The book, published in 1948, considered to be one of the most important works written against racism and discrimination, can be seen as a social indictment against the society out of which the apartheid regime was growing.
 Dr. Karlebach's article was translated into English especially for the exhibition and can be read here.

-Dr. Gil Mualem-Doron (1970) is an Arab-Jewish artist, born and based in the UK.
+Dr. Gil Mualem-Doron (1970) is a mixed-race Jewish artist, grew up in Israel and based in the UK.
 Mualem-Doron’s work is research-based, often collaborative and focuses on issues such as identity politics, nationalism, placemaking and histories of place, social justice, and transcultural aesthetics.
 His work has been exhibited in places such as the Turner Contemporary, Tate Modern, the South Bank Centre, People’s History Museum (Manchester), the Jewish Museum (London).
 His work is in several private collections and he has won commissions from organisations such as Counterpoints Arts, Brighton Pride, the Mayor of London and Ben & Jerry’s.

 The artist & P21 Gallery would like to thanks Galit Eilat, Meduza Foundation's director (Netherlands) for her help and advice & for Art Council England and the HUB collective for their support.